Jim is a retired software/electrical engineer who enjoys the outdoors. He likes to challenge himself with creative projects at home.

 - A length of bungee cord

 The dimensions are approximate.
 You will want to customize the yoke to best fit your kayak.
 The thickness of the spacer will probably vary for your kayak, but you want a fairly tight fit.

 I found the balance point of the kayak over the cockpit and planned for the yoke to mount just aft of that.
 You want to have the weight slightly biased toward your rear when you carry it.

-I attached loops of parachute chord through holes drilled at the end of the spacers.
-A length of bungii cord is tied to the para-cord loops at each end.
+I attached loops of parachute cord through holes drilled at the end of the spacers.
+A length of bungee cord is tied to the para-cord loops at each end.
 This cord is stretched to fit under the lip and around the opposite end of the cockpit to hold the assembly in place.

 Not the prettiest thing in the world, but it works well, and is lightweight, easy to attach, and inexpensive.